 Following his honorable discharge from the military, Lawrence McBride returned north, and resumed his life.
 As with his early days, the details of his existence during the late 1860s through early 1880s remain murky.

-Described on his soldiers’ home admissions ledger entry as a 70-year-old widower and former laborer who was 5’-2/8” tall with gray hair, gray eyes and a fair complexion, he had clearly married at some point before or after the war.
-Although his residence subsequent to discharge was listed on the soldier’s home admissions ledger as Allentown, Pennsylvania, that same record noted that his nearest living relative was his sister – Mrs. Ellen Moore of “Ferris and Van Brunt” in Brooklyn, New York (in what was Brooklyn’s “Red Hook” neighborhood).
+Described on his soldiers’ home admissions ledger entry as a seventy-year-old widower and former laborer who was 5’-2/8” tall with gray hair, gray eyes and a fair complexion, he had clearly married at some point before or after the war.
+Although his residence subsequent to discharge was listed on the soldier’s home admissions ledger as Allentown, Pennsylvania, that same record noted that his nearest living relative was his sister—Mrs. Ellen Moore of “Ferris and Van Brunt” in Brooklyn, New York (in what was Brooklyn’s “Red Hook” neighborhood).

 As for what may have happened during the 1870s to Private Lawrence McBride, one possibility is that he, too, resided in the State of New York.
-Two separate federal census takers recorded a 35-year-old laborer named Lawrence McBride as residing in the 24th District of Manhattan’s 19th Ward in 1870 with his 35-year-old wife, Mary, a native of Ireland, and their daughters, Rosanna and Mary, who had been born in New York circa 1863 and 1862, respectively, and as a 45-year-old cart driver residing on Second Avenue in New York City in 1880 with his 48-year-old wife, Mary, a native of Ireland, and their New York-born daughters Rosie and Mary (aged 16 and 13), while a New York State Census taker recorded a 48-year-old laborer named Lawrence/Laurence McBride as residing in Brooklyn’s 5th Ward with his 47-year-old wife, Mary, a native of Ireland, and their children: Annie, a 23-year-old native of England who was employed as a dressmaker; and Kings County, New York natives Bennet, Margaret and Henry McBride, who were aged 18, 16 and 11, respectively.
-However, one or both of these individuals may not have been the same Lawrence McBride who is the subject of this biographical sketch since there is at least one “Lawrence McBride” who was interred at Brooklyn’s Holy Cross Cemetery in 1875 – more than a decade before the Private Lawrence McBride who fought with the 47th Pennsylvania Volunteers actually passed away.
+Two separate federal census takers recorded a thirty-five-year-old laborer named Lawrence McBride as residing in the 24th District of Manhattan’s 19th Ward in 1870 with his thirty-five-year-old wife, Mary, a native of Ireland, and their daughters, Rosanna and Mary, who had been born in New York circa 1863 and 1862, respectively, and as a forty-fiv-year-old cart driver residing on Second Avenue in New York City in 1880 with his forty-eight-year-old wife, Mary, a native of Ireland, and their New York-born daughters Rosie and Mary (aged sixteen and thirteen), while a New York State Census taker recorded a forty-eight-year-old laborer named Lawrence/Laurence McBride as residing in Brooklyn’s 5th Ward with his forty-seven-year-old wife, Mary, a native of Ireland, and their children: Annie, a twenty-three-year-old native of England who was employed as a dressmaker; and Kings County, New York natives Bennet, Margaret and Henry McBride, who were aged eighteen, sixteen and eleven, respectively.
+However, one or both of these individuals may not have been the same Lawrence McBride who is the subject of this biographical sketch since there is at least one “Lawrence McBride” who was interred at Brooklyn’s Holy Cross Cemetery in 1875—more than a decade before the Private Lawrence McBride who fought with the 47th Pennsylvania Volunteers actually passed away.

 How Did Private Lawrence McBride Actually Spend His Final Years?